Armida (Mysliveček): Performance history

 The opera was first performed at the Teatro alla Scala in Milan on 26 December 1779 to open the theater's operatic carnival season of 1780 as one of the earliest operas ever performed there.
 It was a spectacular failure that necessitated the substitution of many of the arias for works of Giuseppe Sarti and Francesco Bianchi.
 The first performance of the opera since its first run in Milan took place in Lisbon on 22 May 2015 in the form of a semi scenic version sponsored by the Orquestra Metropolitana de Lisboa.

 There is no reason to believe that an anonymous production of Armida staged in Lucca in 1778 made use of any of Mysliveček's music, in spite of multiple claims in the musicological literature that it constituted the original version of the Milan opera of 1780.

 Connection with Mozart

+One of the arias substituted out of the production was "Il caro mio bene" (Act III, scene 1), sung by Mysliveček's friend and professional collaborator Luigi Marchesi in the role of Rinaldo.
+As musicologist Paolo V. Montanari discovered, this aria (which may or may not be by Mysliveček) was a favourite of Luigi Marchesi, who inserted it in other productions, such as Il trionfo della pace (Turin, 1782) by Francesco Bianchi and Angelica e Medoro (Venice, 1791) by Gaetano Andreozzi, adapting it to the new texts.
+In Il trionfo della pace the aria was sung with the words "Ridente la pace".
+Wolfgang Amadeus Mozart must have heard Luigi Marchesi performing the aria with these words, probably in 1785, when Luigi Marchesi was singing Giuseppe Sarti's Giulio Sabino in Vienna, and he transcribed it for voice and piano.
+Mozart's widow found this manuscript after Mozart's death and had it published as an original work of his husband.
+In this form, it was catalogued as K. 152 (210a) and became one of Mozart's most frequently-performed concert arias.

-One of the arias substituted out of the production was "Il caro mio bene" (Act III, scene 1), a vocal piece so much admired by Wolfgang Amadeus Mozart that he arranged it for voice and piano with the new text "Ridente la calma," K. 152 (210a).
-In this form, it would become one of his most frequently-performed concert arias.
-The aria was originally sung by Mysliveček's friend and professional collaborator Luigi Marchesi in the role of Rinaldo.
-The tenor Valentin Adamberger, who would create the role of Belmonte in Mozart's opera Die Entführung aus dem Serail in Vienna in 1782, was also present as a cast member.
+The tenor Valentin Adamberger, who would create the role of Belmonte in Mozart's opera Die Entführung aus dem Serail in Vienna in 1782, was also present as a cast member in Mysliveček's Armida in the role of Idraote.